Nikhil-2x/Image-editor/readme.md

 # Image Editor

 A Flask-based web application that allows users to upload images, apply various transformations (like grayscale, blur, edge detection, etc.), preview the processed image, and download the result.
-The project uses OpenCV for image processing and Tailwind CSS for styling.
+The project uses OpenCV for image processing, MongoDB Atlas for feedback storage, and Tailwind CSS for styling.

 ## Features